Deeds in Texas

 Proof that a deed was recorded creates a presumption of and establishes a prima facie case of delivery and intent by the grantor to convey the land.
 Troxel v.
 Bishop, 201 S.W.3d 290, 297 (Tex.App.—Dallas 2006, no pet.).
 Both cases are cited with approval in Watson v.
 Tipton, 274 S.W.3d 791 (Tex.App.—Fort Worth 2008, pet. denied).

-Delivery and the Presumption of Acceptance
+Presumption of Acceptance

-“[A] deed which is not accepted by the grantee does not convey any interest in the land.”
+There is also a case stating that a “deed which is not accepted by the grantee does not convey any interest in the land.”
 Martin v.
-Uvalde Sav. and Loan Ass’n, 773 S.W.2d 808 (Tex.App.
-1989).
+Uvalde Sav. and Loan Ass’n, 773 S.W.2d 808 (Tex.App.—San Antonio 1989, no writ).

 Must deeds be recorded to be valid?